swajid/review_and_read_ahead/README.md

 Books
 - [ ] [Bio/Recursion - An Exploration in R](https://leanpub.com/biorecursion) `#April` - `#May`

+Stuff
+- [ ] [make own `%>%`'s for stuff like this project, `tidybulk`](https://github.com/stemangiola/tidybulk) <!-- soapbox: great idea for intro but I personally wouldn't use the tidyverse with bioinformatics b/c bioconductor is already complicated enough BUT this is a good way to "tidyize" (i.e. make the code cleaner to read) R code -->

 **@ myself!!! must update this page!!!!** [[super good thread with ideas]](https://twitter.com/ChelseaParlett/status/1212566782436761600) [[+ this heatmap]](https://twitter.com/IyueSung/status/1212781280724766720)